 As described in 4.3.23.3 (Selective reception of group addressed frames), when a GLK AP transmits a Data frame whose RA contains a group address, the contents of the RA will be a synthetic receiver address (SYNRA), and therefore its RA and DA values won’t be equal.
 A GLK non-AP STA supports selective reception of group addressed frames by supporting SYNRA reception.

 A SYNRA is a group addressed RA used by a GLK AP to forward frames to a subset of GLK non-AP STAs, as required by IEEE Std 802.1Q bridges.
-The use of a group addressed SYNRA can improve bandwidth usage in some cases.
+The use of a SYNRA can improve bandwidth usage in some cases.
 SYNRA addressing is only used in GLK AP transmissions.
-Thus SYNRA special power save only affects operation in the GLK AP case.

 CIDs for section 4.3.23.2: